pure-data/externals-howto/README.rst

 functions: DSP
 --------------

-If a class should provide methods for digital signal processing, a method for the selector “dsp” (followed by no atoms) has to be added to this class
+If a class is to provide methods for digital signal processing, a method for the selector “dsp” (followed by no atoms) must be added to the class.

-Whenever Pd’s audio engine is started, all objects that provide a “dsp”-method are identified as instances of signal classes.
+Whenever Pd’s audio engine is started, all the objects providing a “dsp”-method are identified as instances of signal classes.

 DSP method